dabeaz/curio/docs/tutorial.rst

 start_evt.wait()``.

 All of the synchronization methods also support timeouts.
-So, if the kid wanted to be rather annoying, they could do use a timeout to repeatedly nag like this::
+So, if the kid wanted to be rather annoying, they could use a timeout to repeatedly nag like this::

     async def kid():